strawberry-graphql/strawberry/docs/types/resolvers-self.md

         return f"{parent.first_name} {parent.last_name}"
 ```

 But, here's where things get more interesting.
-If this were a pure Python class,
+If this was a pure Python class,
 we would use `self` directly.
 Well, turns out we can!

 Strawberry also passes the parent value to the `self` parameter, this is purely